-9.3 High Speed Counter (HSC) Functions
+9.3 High-Speed Counter (HSC) Functions

-The XL7 supports two very high speed, configurable counters.
-There are four dedicated inputs that can be configured to a number of different options.
-Each of the two counters can run in one of five modes.
+The EXL10 supports either two or four very high speed, configurable counters.
+There are four dedicated inputs that can be configures to a number of different options. each of the counters can run in one of five modes.
 Those modes are Totalizer, Frequency Counter, Pulse Width Measurement, Period Measurement and Quadrature measurement.
 For some modes, more than one HSC input may be consumed.
-The measurement values are provided to ladder in a %AI register.
+The measurement values are provided to ladder in a %Al register.
 Refer to the Registers chapter for more details.

-9.3.1 Frequency
+12.3.1 Frequency